lwhitworth8/NGI-Capital-App/MarkdownFiles/Prototype_v1_MD_Task_Tracker.md

-﻿# Prototype V1 â€” Task Tracker
+# Prototype V1 — Task Tracker

 Instructions: Every agent must update this tracker after completing work and tests are green, and the user confirms the module matches its MD docs.
 Use statuses: Not Started, In Progress, Ready for QA, Done, Blocked.